Dynamo: Modern

 Dynamos still have some uses in low power applications, particularly where low voltage DC is required, since an alternator with a semiconductor rectifier can be inefficient in these applications.

 Hand cranked dynamos are used in clockwork radios, hand powered flashlights and other human powered equipment to recharge batteries.

-Dynamos are used on bicycles to power their lights.
+The generator used for bicycle lighting may be called a "dynamo" but these are almost always AC devices and so, strictly, would be called "alternators".